Reclaiming Lives Through Humanities Education

 Writer Earl Shorris had looked everywhere for answers to the toughest questions about poverty in the United States.
 One resounding answer came from his conversation with a woman in a maximum-security prison: The difference between rich and poor is their understanding of the humanities.

 Shorris took that idea and started a course at the Roberto Clemente Family Guidance Center in New York City.
 With a faculty of friends, he began teaching the great works of literature and philosophy from Plato to Kant, Cervantes to Socrates, and Hume, all at the college level, to dropouts, immigrants, and ex-prisoners.
 From that class have come two dentists, a nurse, two PhDs, a fashion designer, a drug counselor, and other successes.

 Over the next 17 years, the course expanded to many U.S. cities and foreign countries.
-President Clinton awarded him aNational Humanities Medal for founding the Clemente Course in the Humanities, thereby changed the lives of thousands of people stuck in poverty.
-Now Shorris has written (“The Art of Freedom: Teaching Humanities to the Poor,” W. W. Norton and Company; February 18, 2013, hardcover, 320 pages) the stories of those who teach and who study the humanities, a tribute to the courage of people rising from unspeakable poverty to engage in dialogue with professors from great universities around the world.
+President Clinton awarded Shorris a National Humanities Medal for founding the Clemente Course in the Humanities and changing the lives of thousands of people stuck in poverty.
+Now Shorris has written The Art of Freedom: Teaching Humanities to the Poor, the stories of those who teach and who study the humanities, a tribute to the courage of people rising from unspeakable poverty to engage in dialogue with professors from great universities around the world.

 The book will appeal to educators who care for their students and to those who never cease to be enthralled by the human condition.
-It illustrates how education can open the potential of those others think have none.
+It illustrates how education can open the potential of those whom others think have none.

 The first course was taught to women in prison in 1995.
 All were eventually released.
 None returned to prison.
-Such a recidivism rate is unknown.
+Such a recidivism rate is otherwise unknown.

 Image by Kristin Dos Santos.